moditect/deptective/README.md

 4. After importing the project, make sure that Java 11 is on the build path of the _javac-plugin_ module (right-click on that module, then "Properties" -> "Java Build Path" -> "Libraries").

+### Code Style

+Please import the Eclipse formatter configuration from [etc/eclipse-formatter.xml](etc/eclipse-formatter.xml) and enable it when working on the project.
+Run `mvn spotless:format` to apply the formatter automatically.

+Also enable the following "Save Actions":

+* Organize imports
+* Add final modifier to private fields
+* Add missing '@Override' annotations
+* Add missing '@Override' annotations to implementations of interface methods
+* Add missing '@Deprecated' annotations
+R* emove unnecessary casts
+* Remove trailing white spaces on all lines

 ## Related Work

 🕵 Different projects exist that analyze Java package dependencies, validate and/or produce metrics on them.